kvietelaitis/froggywallet/README.md

 3. **Run the Project**

     Before starting, check the example docker compose file.
-Copy it's contents to a .yml file and values next database user and password.
+Copy it's contents to a .yml file and add values next database user and password.

     Navigate to the project’s backend directory and run:
     ```bash